vasshorin/VPD-Comm/docs/Read-update-data.md

 ---

-How to Read and update data
+# How to retrieve and update data.

+To get started, make sure the schema in which the table is is connected.
+This is shown by a bold lettered name.